kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 26: July 5, 2020

+**Today's Progress**: I worked on the 8-10 exercises from section 5 homework assignment.

+**Thoughts**: I like working on these type of exercises I think it's helping me get a better understanding of recursion.
+I think I already have a good grasp on recursion but I feel that some solutions with it are a bit fuzzy.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/c0f1cd77560acc742f5ffeef0cba0c6a3ac25354)

+---

 ### Day 25: July 4, 2020

-**Today's Progress**:I worked on the 4-7 exercises from section 5 homework assignment.
+**Today's Progress**: I worked on the 4-7 exercises from section 5 homework assignment.

 **Thoughts**: I'm feeling a bit lost but I will figure out what I need to do soon.